stever/stever/README.md

 <li>🕹️ I grew up with computers, starting with a Sinclair ZX81, a ZX Spectrum, an Amiga 500, and an Amiga 2000.</li>
 <li>🔭 I’m working as a Software Delivery Manager and contributing to frontend, backend, db & devops - building web apps.</li>
 <li>🌱 I'm looking to grow as a tech lead, to share knowledge, productive tools & best practices.</li>
-<li>⚡ In my free time I often spend time develop my own software projects.
+<li>⚡ In my free time I develop my own software projects.
 Coding and listening to music is a favourite way to pass the time.</li>
 <li>
   📫 How to reach me:<br/>
   <a rel="me" href="mailto:stever@hey.com"><img align="middle" src="https://img.shields.io/badge/email-stever%40hey.com-5522fa?style=flat&label=&labelColor=white&logo=Hey&logoColor=5522fa"/></a>